-Reasons Why Smartphones Slow Down Over Time, & How To Make Them Faster
+Reasons Why Smartphones Slow Down Over Time, & What To Do

 Too Many Apps Installed

 - Try uninstalling unused and duplicate apps which you don’t make use of.
-Duplicate apps are when you have things like two different web browsers installed in one phone.
-Say something like UC Browser, Mozilla Firefox, Opera Mini, and the rest.
+Duplicate apps are when you have two different apps doing the same thing on one phone.
+For example, having multiple web browser apps on a phone.

-- Secondly, even if you must have these apps installed in your device maybe for specific features which are in one, and not on the other one, try to freeze or disable the ones which are not being used at the moment, it will help give your RAM some breathing space to focus on the ones which are currently being used.
-For any infinix user using any of the Infinix phones running on any version of XOS, whether Chameleon or Hummingbird, your phone should probably have a pre-installed app freezer in it
+- Secondly, even if you must have these apps installed in your device, maybe for specific features which are in one, and not on the other one, try disabling the ones which are not currently being used at the moment.
+This way, you’ll be helping your phone’s RAM and processor by giving them some breathing space, which in return makes them focus on just the apps which are currently in use.

-Too Many Temporary And Junk Files Found In Your Device’s Storage
+Too Many Temporary & Junk Files Chilling In Your Phone’s Storage

-Now what are temporary files, these are simply files that were generated during runtime, they come as cache and log files from web browsers, the remains of uninstalled apps which were not completely uninstalled, gallery cache, duplicate files and many more.
+Temporary files are files that were generated during phone runtime, they come as app caches and log files from web browsers, the remains of uninstalled apps, gallery cache, duplicate files, and many more.

 Your Phone’s Storage Is Full

-Now because you refused to clean up temporary files from your device, they keep on accumulating, little by little, and before you know it, they automatically grow into large files that eats up a larger part of your device’s storage.
+Now because you have refused to clean up junk files from your device, they keep on accumulating in bits, and before you know it, they have already grown into large files that eat up a larger portion of your phone’s storage.

-Not every app you see on the play store or anywhere is safe, though they might appear safe, and might not really cause some serious harms to your device, but there’s always a “but”.
+Not every app you see on the play store or anywhere is safe, though they might appear safe, and might not really cause any serious harm to your device, but there’s always a “but“.

-Some apps can wake up your camera at any time they feel like, some apps when given device administration permission, can lock and unlock your device whenever they feel like, and even restart it, while some are just pure virus apps that were built to kill your device…
+Some apps if not monitored, can wake up your phone’s camera at any time they like, while for some apps, when given device administration permission, can lock and unlock your device whenever they choose to, some can even restart your phones, while a handful of them out there are just pure virus apps that were built to kill whatever device they come in contact with.

-- Number one, be careful of what you download from Google Play Store, any app which Google says is harmful should not be downloaded, and if you have it already installed before, uninstall it now.
+- First of all, be careful of what you download from Google Play Store, any app which has been reported in the past to be harmful should be avoided.

 - Uninstall unused and duplicate apps.